iggual/AetherWorld/docs/THE_QUINTESSENCE_COLLECTIVE_45.md

-**THE QUINTESSENCE COLLECTIVE Simulator | The currents of curiosity | Iteration №: 45, New Series 106,308**
+**THE QUINTESSENCE COLLECTIVE Simulator | The Currents of Curiosity | Iteration №: 45, New Series 106,308**

 ---